sandysandeep441/laravel_assesment/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Development Guidelines

-- Follow PSR-12 coding standards
-- Write tests for new features
-- Update documentation
-- Ensure CI/CD pipeline passes

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For questions and support:

-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the API documentation
-- Monitor logs for detailed error information

----

 **Built with ❤️ using Laravel 12**